 Non-contact injuries are those that occur due to common mistakes or errors during the game.
-These include running for 10 km or more without a prior training, muscle conditions, activity level, surface and so on.
+These include running for 10 km or more without prior training, muscle conditions, activity level, surface, and so on.

 Furthermore, sports injuries can be divided into intrinsic (internal) and extrinsic (external) causes.
 Intrinsic causes of sports injuries are generally errors, whereas extrinsic causes of sports injuries include; surfaces, environment, and equipment.

-A number of sports injuries can be treated with therapy or medications, but extended or severe injuries will require a consultation from the orthopaedic surgeon.
+A number of sports injuries can be treated with therapy or medications, but extended or severe injuries will require a consultation from the orthopedic surgeon.

 What to Do in Case You are Injured

 - Discontinue playing and withdraw from the playground.

 - You can obtain further support with the help of crutches, braces, or splints

 - Try to control any secondary injury outcome, such as swelling and bleeding